ferpoble2/Relief_Creator/readme.md

 There is a number of tools that form part of the engine, they are stored as strings by the program class.
 Here is the list of all tools of the program:

 - move_map: Tool that is active when moving the 2D map on the engine.
+- create_polygon: Tool to create polygons on the screen.

 # Reading NetCDF files